sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 1. `Keybindings`:

-  * Here, you can set the keybindings for various actions in ReShade.
-This allows you to customize the controls to your liking.
+  * Here, you can set the keybindings for various actions in ReShade, allowing you to customize the controls.
+The options for hotkeys set include:

-    * As each setting is self explanitory, there is no need to go over them in detail, however, these are the options for hotkeys set.

       * `Overlay key`